-- Employees who take FMLA leave because of a qualifying exigency caused by a short-notice deployment may use that leave for a period of seven calendar days that begins on the day the covered military member is notified of an impending call or order to covered active duty.
+- Employees who take FMLA leave because of a qualifying exigency caused by a short-notice deployment may use that leave for a period of seven calendar days that begins on the day the military member is notified of an impending call or order to covered active duty.

 C. Manner of Taking Leave

-FMLA may be taken all at once or, in certain circumstances, intermittently or on a reduced leave schedule.
+FMLA leave may be taken all at once or, in certain circumstances, intermittently or on a reduced leave schedule.

 For example, when medically necessary, an employee may take leave intermittently or on a reduced schedule due to the serious health condition of the employee or a member of the employee's family.
-FMLA leave may also be taken intermittently or on a reduced leave schedule for a qualifying exigency arising out of a covered military member’s covered active duty or call to covered active duty, even if the leave is not medically necessary.
+FMLA leave may also be taken intermittently or on a reduced leave schedule for a qualifying exigency arising out of a military member’s covered active duty or call to covered active duty, even if the leave is not medically necessary.
 There is no minimum number of hours that may be taken at one time when an employee takes leave intermittently or on a reduced leave schedule (i.e., the leave may be taken in increments of 2 hours, 4 hours, etc.).
 However, the number of hours per workweek to which a less than full-time employee is entitled is determined on a pro rata or proportional basis.

 E. Requirement to Use Sick, Vacation, Accrued Compensatory Time, and Accrued Administrative Leave